nadavmatalon/TearDrop_Fan_Controller/README.md

 * __arduino__

-    The source code for the 2 x ATmega328P that run the Fan Controller can be found in this folder or simply accessed directly by clicking these links:
+    The source code for the 2 x ATmega328P that run the Fan Controller

+    The files can can be directly accessed by clicking these links:

     * [Fan Controller: IC1](arduino/TearDrop_Fan_Controller_IC1/TearDrop_Fan_Controller_IC1.ino)